Ash Scattering at Sea in Long Beach, CA – Private Boat Services

 Rainbow Harbor/Marina: This marina can accommodate vessels from 30 to 90 feet and provides guest slips, full dockside utilities, and the added advantage of nearby dining, parking, and the Aquarium of the Pacific.
 Its picturesque setting enhances both the boarding and the homecoming memories after the ceremony.

-Alamitos Bay Marina: It one of the largest facilities on the West Coast, hosting vessels from 25 to 115 feet.
+Alamitos Bay Marina: It is one of the largest facilities on the West Coast, hosting vessels from 25 to 115 feet.
 Having just completed a comprehensive renovation, it now features expanded restroom facilities, wide finger docks, shore power, and secure parking.
 This marina stands out for families who prefer a sizable, steady boarding platform.

 Long Beach Restaurants Near the Marina